bbauska/W3Cx-2of5/README.md

 From a semantic HTML perspective, using the right tags is important.
 You should use <blockquote> to wrap a quote and not use a paragraph tag and then style it to look like a quote.
-You should use <em> to emphasize a part of your content, not just to italicize text.
+You should use &lt;em&gt; to emphasize a part of your content, not just to italicize text.
 For presentation purposes, you can achieve the same using CSS.
 How something looks has very little to do with what it means.
 This is why in HTML, we